 Solar power banks come with in-built, rechargeable lithium-based batteries.
 These banks have solar panels attached to them, made of photovoltaic cells.
 When the sunlight hits the panels, the photovoltaic cells collect the photons and store them in the conductive plate.

-Solar energy, without a doubt, is the most abundant and green source of energy on the earth.
+Solar energy, without a doubt, is the most abundant and green energy source on the earth.
 Did you know that the sun is over 4.5 billion years old?
 Yes, that’s a lot, but you need not worry because it still has about 5 million years to go.
-So, if you’re thinking of investing in solar tools like solar power banks and solar chargers, you are on the right track to a more sustainable life.
+So, if you’re considering investing in solar tools like solar power banks and chargers, you are on the right track to a more sustainable life.

 This is also why it’s always mentioned in the instructions manual to place the solar device in a location with ample direct sunlight.